Pinterest Keywords: The Ultimate Guide

-Though Pinterest is a visual search engine, at the heart of it lies keyword optimization.
+Though Pinterest is a visual search engine, at its heart lies keyword optimization.

 When users search on Pinterest, the platform’s algorithm determines which Pins to display based largely on keywords and relevance.
 Understanding and implementing an effective Pinterest keyword strategy can dramatically increase your content visibility, engagement, and website traffic.